Our Second World War memorials

 Commercial Bank of Scotland

 While other banks replicated the style of their existing war memorials, Commercial Bank of Scotland adopted a completely new design, entirely unlike its own First World War memorial as well as those erected by other banks.
 Designed by the noted Scottish architect Sir Frank Mears, it was constructed from pale stone and features a central figure of a soldier in bas-relief, the work of the sculptor Pilkington Jackson.
-This is the only war memorial from any of our constituent banks to depict a human figure, with the exception of an allegorical representation of Sacrifice as a woman on the Royal Bank of Scotland’s memorial, itself also the work of Pilkington Jackson.
+This is the only war memorial from any of our constituent banks to depict a human figure, with the exception of an allegorical representation of Sacrifice as a woman on the Royal Bank of Scotland’s memorial.

 On either side of the soldier figure, picked out in gold lettering, are the names of the bank’s Fallen, along with rank and regiment.
 By including these details of military service, the memorial continues a tradition begun by its First World War predecessor.
 Some other banks did the same, although more often just the names were given.